hateradio/wbb/readme.md

 *   Chrome 10+
 *   Safari 5+

-The script is known to work on Opera, Chrome, Safari with the [Tampermonkey](https://tampermonkey.net/?browser=safari "Tampermonkey") extension.
+The script is known to work with the [Tampermonkey](https://tampermonkey.net/?browser=safari "Tampermonkey") extension.

 ### Shortcut Keys